NLAFET/SyLVER/doc/source/capi.rst

    .. c:member:: bool prune_tree

-      If true, prune the elimination tree to better exploit data locality in the parallel multifrontal factorization.
+      If true, prune the elimination tree to better exploit data locality in the parallel factorization.

       The default is `true`.

    .. c:member:: long min_gpu_work

-      Minimum number of flops
-      in subtree before scheduling on GPU.
+      Minimum number of flops in subtree before scheduling on GPU.

       Default is `5e9`.

    .. c:member:: int scaling